 Make yourself a dang quesadilla thanks to Home Chef!
 This deceptively simple meal goes all in on flavor and comfort, but goes light on cleanup!
 Major win-win there.
-Our smoky seasoning blend for the chicken packs an earthy cumin-chile punch, while fresh tomato salsa comes correct with creamy freshness and just a touch of heat.
+The feisty taco seasoning for the chicken packs a nice punch, while fresh tomato pico de gallo comes correct with freshness and just a touch of heat.

 Cook the Chicken

 Heat 1 tsp. olive oil in a medium non-stick pan over medium heat.
 Add chicken strips to hot pan and stir occasionally until chicken reaches a minimum internal temperature of 165 degrees, 8-10 minutes.